k2-fsa/icefall/docs/source/decoding-with-langugage-models/LODR.rst

 .. note::

-    For simplicity, the training and testing corpus in this tutorial is the same (`LibriSpeech`_).
+    For simplicity, the training and testing corpus in this tutorial are the same (`LibriSpeech`_).
 However, you can change the testing set to any other domains (e.g GigaSpeech) and prepare the language models using that corpus.